Tiba Tomaj: Life

-Tiba was born into the gens (clan) Tomaj of Pecheneg origin, but his kinship relations to the other members of the large kindred is uncertain.
+Tiba was born into the gens (clan) Tomaj of Pecheneg origin, but his kinship relations to the other members of the large kindred are uncertain.
 He owned Lesencetomaj in Zala County just before the murder.

 A document from 1216 narrates that Tiba murdered incumbent palatine Csépán Győr in 1209.
-The victim's brother Pat Győr, who succeeded him in the dignity, summoned the suspected perpetrator "before the king's presence", but, instead, Tiba fled the Kingdom of Hungary.
+The victim's brother Pat Győr, who succeeded him in dignity, summoned the suspected perpetrator "before the king's presence", but, instead, Tiba fled the Kingdom of Hungary.
 After his conduct, the court considered the allegations justified, and Tiba was convicted and sentenced to death in absentia by Andrew II and his fellow appointed judges.
 Pat was granted the confiscated lands of Tiba, including Lesencetomaj as a compensation shortly thereafter.
 Pat sold the estate to Atyusz III Atyusz, who himself sold it to Tiba's relative Peter in 1216.

 The motivation of the murder is unclear; historian Erik Fügedi considered it as the "first documented political assassination" in Hungary.
 Bálint Hóman assumed a connection between Tiba's crime and a failed conspiracy against Andrew in the same year, when a group of discontented Hungarian lords offered the crown to Andrew's cousins, the sons of Andrew's uncle, Géza.
 Accordingly, Tiba would have been a participant of that conspiracy, and had to flee from the realm after the failure of the coup.
 Historian Pál Szabó analyzed the verdict's narrative and political circumstances (only a single private law document mentions the felony), and considered Csépán was killed by Tiba for personal reasons.